Guilherme Truyts

-Guilherme Truyts Pereira de Faria (born 4 June 1997), simply known as Guilherme Truyts, is a Brazilian professional footballer who plays as a defender.
+Guilherme Truyts Pereira de Faria (born 4 June 1997), simply known as Guilherme Truyts, is a Brazilian professional footballer who plays as a centre-back.

 Career

-Revealed in the youth sectors of São Paulo FC, he also played for the B and U23 teams of Grêmio FBPA, as well as Caxias, Ipatinga, XV de Piracicaba among other clubs.
+Revealed in the youth sectors of São Paulo, he also played for the B and U23 teams of Grêmio, as well as Caxias, Ipatinga, XV de Piracicaba among other clubs.
 In August 2023, Truyts signed with Volta Redonda.
-In 2025 season, Trutys played once more time for Aymorés.
-In the second half of the year, he signed with Foz do Iguaçu FC.
+In 2025 season, Trutys played once more for Aymorés.
+In the second half of the year, he signed with Foz do Iguaçu.